Medication features

 - Flushing or unusual hot and cold symptoms

 These can also be associated with migraines and cluster headaches, so you might not even notice them as side effects.
-However, if they are severe or last for longer than a few days, consult your doctor or pharmacist.
+However, consult your doctor or pharmacist if they are severe or last longer than a few days.

 Provided these side effects aren’t severe, it is usually safe to wait a few days and see if they subside.
 If you are concerned, speak to your doctor.